Request a Quote

 Immuno-Oncology Studies

-Our Immuno-Oncology (I/O) or syngeneic mouse models provide a powerful approach for evaluating how cancer therapies perform in the presence of a functional immune system.
-These models enable the study of immune-tumor interactions, the identification of novel immunotherapy targets, and the advancement of clinical candidates that stimulate anti-tumor immune responses.
-We offer – in vivo tumor models to investigate tumor- immune dynamics and immunophenotyping services essential to characterize immune responses.
+Our Immuno-Oncology (I/O) or syngeneic mouse tumor models provide a powerful approach for evaluating how cancer therapies perform in the presence of a functional immune system.
+These models enable immune oncology studies and support comprehensive immune oncology efficacy assessments by facilitating the investigation of immune-tumor interactions, the identification of novel immunotherapy targets, and the advancement of clinical candidates that stimulate anti-tumor immune responses.
+We offer – in vivo tumor models to investigate tumor-immune dynamics and immunophenotyping services such as luciferase tumor imaging, and immune profiling mouse tumors, with matched peripheral blood/tumor collections ideal for immune monitoring panels and tumor microenvironment analysis.
 Our platform also enables rigorous potency testing of drug candidates in cell-based and animal models by combining in vitro and in vivo assays.
 This comprehensive platform allows to evaluate immune responses, optimize therapeutic strategies and drive preclinical success.

-Our portfolio of syngeneic mouse models is well characterized for their responses to clinically relevant immune checkpoint inhibitors, including anti-CTLA-4, anti-PDL-1 and anti-PD-1.
+Our portfolio of syngeneic mouse models is well characterized for their responses to clinically relevant immune checkpoint modulators, enabling immune checkpoint inhibitor studies with agents such as anti-CTLA-4, anti-PD-L1, and anti-PD-1.
 These models provide a reliable framework to test novel agents as monotherapies or in combination with standard-of-care treatments.

 Validated syngeneic Models